uwu/shelter/README.md

 ## Is there a plugin repo / website / build tool / etc.?

-No.
+Possibly not.

-This is a much smaller project than Cumcord.
+This is a much smaller project right now than Cumcord was at the time of its death.
-We are generally through with client modding by now and this is developed for just a few reasons:

-- To prove the concept
-- To make a minimum viable mod that we will _almost never_ need to maintain
-- Because solving problems is neat.

-Do not expect the fairly large, seamless ecosystem that Cumcord had. shelter will be small and no-nonsense.
+Please do not expect a huge ecosystem, but we do want to have a comfortable dev and user experience.

-That said, keep an eye on the uwu gh org or our Discord server to see what we _are_ working on, outside of the client modding space.
+Keep an eye on the uwu gh org or our Discord server to see what we _are_ working on, inside and outside of the client modding space. :)